 Blood Glucose Level

-Usually part of a routine physical, blood glucose levels are checked to know if how efficiently your body is producing and using insulin, the hormone that helps move sugar from the blood into the cells.
+As part of a routine physical, blood glucose levels are checked to know if how efficiently your body is producing and using insulin, the hormone that helps move sugar from the blood into the cells.
 Having high blood sugar over time can damage the blood vessels and be a precursor to diabetes.² Nutrition and fitness can reduce the risk of diabetes and, in some cases, even reverse it.

 Read The Quest for True Health with Ashley James to learn what actionable lifestyle changes she took to reverse type two diabetes.